Hamiltonian and Noether charges in first order gravity: The action for gravity in the first order formalism

-\section{Boundary conditions}
+\subsection{Boundary conditions}

-We have considered the most general action for general relativity in the first order formalism, including boundaries, in order to have a well defined action principle and covariant Hamiltonian formalism.
-We have left, until now, the boundary conditions unspecified, other that assuming that there is an outer and a possible inner boundary to the region ${\mathcal M}$ under consideration.
 In this section we shall consider specific boundary conditions that are physically motivated.
 For the outer boundary we will specify asymptotically flat boundary conditions that capture the notion of isolated systems.
 For the inner boundary we will consider isolated horizons boundary conditions.
 In this way, we allow for the possibility of spacetimes that contain a black hole.
 This section has two parts.
 In the first one, we consider the outer boundary conditions and in the second part, the inner horizon boundary condition.
-In each case, we study the finiteness of the action, its variation and its differentiability.
-Since this manuscript is to be self-contained, we include a detailed discussion of the boundary conditions before analysing the different contributions to the action.

-\subsection{Asymptotically flat spacetimes}
+\subsubsection{Asymptotically flat spacetimes}

 We are interested in spacetimes that at infinity look like a flat spacetime, in other words, whose metric approaches a Minkowski metric at infinity (in some appropriately chosen coordinates).
 Here we will follow the standard definition of asymptotically flat spacetimes in the first order formalism (see e.g. \cite{aes}, \cite{cwe} and for a nice and pedagogical introduction in the metric formulation \cite{abr} and \cite{W}).
 Here we give a brief introduction into asymptotically flat spacetimes, following closely \cite{aes}.